scottamain/xla/docs/custom_call.md

 ```

 !!!
 Note
-  In the future all clients will be required to migrate their custom call
+    In the future, all clients will be required to migrate their custom call
     functions to the new API version and the old one will be deprecated.
 For
     custom calls that can't fail, you can simply add the new
     `XlaCustomCallStatus*` parameter and then ignore it.

 On failure, none of the custom call outputs will be used; the XLA runtime will
 terminate the computation.
 It is not possible for an HLO computation to recover